 If you plan to practice this NMAP tutorial on your computer, I highly recommend you stay away from picking random targets on the Internet to scan – you can get in serious trouble unless you know what you’re doing.

-Instead, consider setting up your own Virtual Hacking Lab here for free in less than a hour.
+Instead, consider setting up your own Virtual Hacking Lab here absolutely free.

 I very much dislike long intros, so let’s get to work.